openspim/openspim.github.io/µOpenSPIM.md

 ## µOpenSPIM requirements
 -   All hardware components of an OpenSPIM system (Laser, Camera, Stage, etc.) have to be pre-configured with µManager's Hardware Configuration Wizard using Version 2.0 gamma (nightly build 04 May 2021) on a Windows7/10 computer.
+-   µOpenSPIM has been tested with Picard's USB 4D-Stage in mind.
+Using different 4D-Stages should work but could lead to unexpected behaviour.

 ## How to set up µManager for µOpenSPIM?
 -   Click [here](/µOpenSPIM_µManager-configuration) if you have never created a working .cfg file with µManager before or/and want to get guidance on configuring multiple cameras, pixel size calibration and configuring an ArduinoUNO board for µManager.